Hepatitis Free Mongolia (HFM)

 Step 6: Hepatologists and oncologists physically examine and counsel participants on their medical condition, follow-up treatment, physician referrals, and necessary lifestyle changes.

-Connection to Care: Each participant’s counseling includes an explanation of their medical condition, future care, and follow-up treatment.
+Counseling includes an explanation of their medical condition, future care, and follow-up treatment.
 Patients will receive a short booklet detailing treatment options, proper nutrition, transmission prevention, and the necessary lifestyle changes they need to make.
 Counseling also includes physician referrals and connection to treatment.

 The tools have long been available to eliminate HCV.
 Mongolia previously held a pioneering position in hepatitis C virus elimination efforts, setting an early example for the world in the fight to end hepatitis.
 Mongolia’s HLP, extensive social service network, individual registration numbers, and well-connected healthcare infrastructure create a prime opportunity to accomplish its stalled goal.
 This initiative exemplifies the feasibility of eliminating and potentially revitalizing Mongolia’s Healthy Liver Program and path for other communities worldwide.